Write it Right: Advancing your Approaches to Scientific Communication

 Session 4: The “How”, “Why”, and “Why You” of writing a review paper

-Sign up here to be notified when registration for the Session 4 Interactive Virtual Workshop opens
+Register here for Session 4 Interactive Virtual Workshop

 Eligibility

-• Registrants must be a trainee/highly qualified personnel (HQP) (i.e. a graduate student, post-doc, research associate, assistant and/or technician) currently working on a research project in the field of stem cells and regenerative medicine in a Canadian lab.
+- Registrants for Sessions 2 & 4 must be a trainee/highly qualified personnel (HQP) (i.e. a graduate student, post-doc, research associate, assistant and/or technician) currently working on a research project in the field of stem cells and regenerative medicine in a Canadian lab.

 If you’re unsure whether you are eligible, please email trainingSCN@stemcellnetwork.ca for confirmation.